 - Separate presentation for clients

 Asana’s goal is to provide the user with file storage, collaboration, and many other pieces of project plan tracking without the use of that email client.
-You will be able to execute the following while using Asana:
+You’ll be able to execute the following while using Asana:

 - Free option for up to 15 members of your organization